ljubogdan/TypeScript-Blackjack/README.md

 # Blackjack Card Game (TypeScript)

-A simple command-line Blackjack (21) game written in TypeScript using Node.js.
+A command-line Blackjack (21) game written in TypeScript using Node.js.

 ---